samarth-sihare/Coded-UI-Hand-Coded-Project-Template/README.md

 1. Navigate to FILE --> New --> Projects... (or simply hit Ctrl+Shift+N)
 2. Under Templates --> Visual C# --> Test
 3. Select <b>Coded UI Hand Coding Project</b>

+<strong>Note:</strong>You may have to remove lot of pre-existing sample code snippet and rename the files, methods etc.